MHassanTariq/fs/design.md

 same flight status code, the flight's `statusCode` is updated in the data contract.

-The contract does not prevent passengers from repeatedly querying the oracles.
-To change this behavior, uncomment the "DISABLED" line in the FlightSuretyApp contract.
+The contract prevents passengers from repeatedly querying the oracles repeatedly after the flight status has been processed.
+This step makes manual testing tedious, so to change this behavior, comment out the marked line in submitOracleResponse(), in the FlightSuretyApp contract.

 ## Paying out